Ryanwalker2/12-SQL-EmployeeTracker/README.md

 ## Installation

   To install the project, clone the repository to your local drive from GitHub.
+Ensure you have Node.JS installed.
+Once the terminal is open, navigate to the repository that you previously cloned onto your local drive.
+Once you are in that directory, enter ```npm install``` into the terminal to install all the necessary files.
 If you don't know how or are encountering issues with the clone, please refer to Github's documentation on cloning a repository.
 [Cloning a repository - Github Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ## Usage

   To use the application, open a terminal on your computer.
-Once the terminal is open, navigate to the repository that you previously cloned onto your local drive.
-Once you are in that directory, enter <<npm install>> into the terminal to install all the necessary files.
-Next, rename the .envEXAMPLE file to be .env and enter fill out the database name, user, and password information that is required to access your database.
-Once all that is complete, enter <<node index.js>> into the terminal and follow the prompts to View/Add/Update the information in the database.
+Next, rename the .envEXAMPLE file to be .env and fill out the database name, user, and password information that is required to access your database.
+Once all that is complete, enter ```node index.js``` into the terminal and follow the prompts to View/Add/Update the information in the database.

 ## License